-Materials requirement: a DSLR camera with manual mode setting options
+Materials requirement: a DSLR or mirrorless camera with manual mode setting options photographs.
+Portraiture, action, landscape, and nature photography are some of the photo shoots.

 This course offers an introduction to the art and history of photography.
-Students learn to edit photos in Adobe Photoshop and use different file formats.
-This course emphasizes the understanding of the elements and principles of photography to create technically and aesthetically strong photographs.
-Portraiture, action, landscape, and nature photography are some of the projects in this course.
+Students will learn camera basics including all semi-automatic functions, aperture, shutter speed, and manual mode - all on a professional camera.
+They will learn to edit photos in Adobe Photoshop and use different file formats.
+This course emphasizes composition to create technically and aesthetically strong